cozyGarage/resume_engine/FAQ.md

 ## Do I have to have a FRESH resume to use a FRESH theme or a JSON Resume to use a JSON Resume theme?

-No. You can mix and match FRESH and JRS-format themes freely.
+No. You can mix and match JSON Resume and FRESH-format themes freely.
 HackMyResume will perform the necessary conversions on the fly.

 ## Can I build my own custom FRESH theme?